jmaurer1994/n8n-nodes-sqldatabase/README.md

 # n8n-nodes-sqldatabase
-**\*\*WIP\*\*** - Written and maintained by someone with a single Windows environment, self hosting n8n installed through npm.
-Apologies if you encounter difficulties when hosting n8n differently.

 This is an n8n community node.
 It lets you use a SQL Database in your n8n workflows.

-SQL Database allows you to connect to a database via a JDBC with plans to add ODBC support.
+SQL Database allows you to connect to a database via a JDBC.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.